 In case it wasn’t already clear, I would have to say that despite the objections, everytime I’ve gone through the arguments in my head I’ve come out in favour of the core plugins idea.
 One of WordPress’ greatest strengths has definitely been its flexibility and easy extensibility.
 As one critic of this decision wrote, the bar for entry is low, it doesn’t take a coding genious to install WordPress, decide he needs something extra, and write a plugin to cover it.
 Recent updates have also made the WordPress repository so much more accessible; users can now search for and install plugins right from the WordPress installation.

 Yet the quality and reliability of those plugins remains a major issue.
-I’m not even referring to those coding one-offs with barely a hundred downloads that presumably make up the vast majority of the plugin repository.1 Many of the more well-known solutions out there still fall at one or another hurdle as already mentioned, whether it concern support, timely updates or documentation.
+I’m not even referring to those coding one-offs with barely a hundred downloads that presumably make up the vast majority of the plugin repository.
+1Some actual statistics on plugin downloads and updates etc. from the repository would actually make interesting reading.
+Many of the more well-known solutions out there still fall at one or another hurdle as already mentioned, whether it concern support, timely updates or documentation.
 To say nothing of the millions of potential issues of interoperability.

 One of the more interesting complaints that a number of developers had was that of having a top-down hierarchy dictating what goes into which plugin, something that I found entirely fallacious.
 As it stands, the vast majority of plugins I’ve come across are developed by a single person, with occasional patches sent in by more able users.
 They are the ones who decide what happens, what gets fixed, what gets included, when things are released.
 And if they decide to give up on the project, for us mere mortal users we can only hope that someone equally competent will pick up the reigns and provide support and future updates.
 Sadly, that isn’t necessarily going to be the case.
 The idea of the core plugins brings at least some stability to proceedings, a guarantee that updating WordPress won’t bring everything to a crashing halt, and the knowledge that the entire project doesn’t revolve around the mind of a single man.
 It’s the very principle that has ensured WordPress itself has grown from strength to strength, why should it bring nightmares to the plugin world?